stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 Hopefully when we run the demo we can now finally see the goal for this chapter: the proverbial rotating textured cube.

 Huzzah!

+Note that the above _should_ be generating a number of validation errors on each iteration of the loop - we will address these issues in the next chapter.

 ---